vladislav77777/FSA_to_RegExp_simulator_2/README.rst

 Validation result | Errors:
 ***************************

+Note
+The errors may appear in the inputs, which should lead to error message according to the priority given below.
+Only 1 error message should be shown, if required.
+It should be assumed that for each line read from the inputs all the possible errors should be checked in the given priority, if applicable for the current line.

-E0: Input file is malformed
+E1: Input file is malformed
+E2: Initial state is not defined
+E3: Set of accepting states is empty

-E1: A state 's' is not in the set of states
+E4: A state 's' is not in the set of states

-E2: Some states are disjoint

-E3: A transition 'a' is not represented in the alphabet
+E5: A transition 'a' is not represented in the alphabet

-E4: Initial state is not defined
+E6: Some states are disjoint

-E5: FSA is nondeterministic
+E7: FSA is nondeterministic

 Kleene’s Algorithm
 ******************